nickmeldrum/testing-cors-using-nginx/README.md

  * run nginx with command: `nginx`
  * stop nginx with command: `nginx -s stop`
  * test if a port is bound to nginx with command: `lsof -i:8080`
+ * run both the www webserver on `www.website.com:3080` and the api server on `api.website.com:3080` by running the command: `node index.js`
  * write the following contents to file: `/usr/local/etc/nginx/nginx.conf`

 ```